threepointone/disto/README.md

 // dispatches [$.f], then [$.f.done, null, response]

+// these actions are consumed by stores,
+// which hold all the 'state'

 // Stores are represented as initial state + a function
 // that get called on every [actions, ...args] message